riyab2002/riyab2002/README.md

-### a lion doesnt turn around when small dogs bark,
+### a lion doesnt turn around when small dogs bark,😎🙌